rahulk29/sram22/README.md

 - Rust (SRAM22 is tested with version 1.70.0)
 - Make
 - A local copy of our [slightly modified version of the SKY 130 PDK](https://github.com/ucb-substrate/skywater-pdk).
-You will also need to set the environment variable `SKY130_OPEN_PDK_ROOT` to point to the location of the repo.
+You will also need to set the environment variable `SKY130_OPEN_PDK_ROOT` to the absolute path of the local PDK's root directory.

 ### Installation